Last Updated – Sept 2022

 List of 17 Best Pharma Stocks to Buy In India

-Lets read some more details about 7 Best Pharma Stocks to Buy
+Let’s read some more details about 7 Best Pharma Stocks

 Dr. Reddy’s Laboratories

-Currency realizations have a high impact on Divi’s’ margins as exports contribute nearly 87% to revenue along with depreciation of key export currency (USD, EUR) which may further prove to be risky.
+Compounded sales and revenue growth were reported at 9% and 12%, respectively over the last five years.
+Currency realizations have a high impact on Divi’s’ margins as exports contribute nearly 85% to revenue along with depreciation of key export currency (USD, EUR) which may further prove to be risky.
 Further, a rebound in China and consequently diminishing of the China opportunity could also pose a risk going ahead.

-The recent approval of Albuterol given the shortage in respiratory products in the US due to COVID-19 would ensure improvement in US growth and margins in the medium term.
-Pharma majors do not have a large US portfolio but with an increase in respiratory exposure in the domestic market, the approval of Albuterol inhalers should drive strong earnings in coming years.
-The risk includes adverse regulatory actions (particularly from USFDA) on facilities, unfavourable factors impacting growth and profitability for key markets such as South Africa, broadening the list of essential medicine (NLEM) which would impact domestic revenue along with any delay in new product approval.
+The risks include adverse regulatory actions (particularly from USFDA) on facilities, unfavorable factors impacting growth and profitability for key markets such as South Africa, broadening list of essential medicine (NLEM) which would impact domestic revenue along with any delay in new product approval.